-Third-Space Areas: All other Clark Hall classrooms and study areas will be closed and hallway furniture has been physically distanced to discourage congregating.
+Third-Space Areas: All other classrooms and study areas will be closed and hallway furniture has been physically distanced to discourage congregating.

-Ventilation: Box fans will be used for cross-ventilation in the lab, which will have clearly marked entry and exit doorways.
+Ventilation: Box fans will be used for cross-ventilation if outdoor ventilation is not available, which will have clearly marked entry and exit doorways.

-Office Hours: The Human Anatomy professor has his own office space; he will hold office hours online and will only be in the laboratory on the days he is supervising the lab.
+Office Hours: Professors have their own office spaces; will hold office hours online and will only be in the laboratory on the days they are supervising the labs.

-Quarantine: Any students testing positive for COVID-19 would be barred from in-person lab attendance and campus quarantine protocol would be followed.
+Quarantine: Any students testing positive for COVID-19 would be barred from in-person lab attendance and campus isolation and quarantine protocol would be followed.